atom-morgan/my-portfolio/_posts/2018-11-11-template-driven-forms-in-angular.md

 tag: [tutorial, angular, WebDev]
 excerpt: >-
   In this tutorial we'll learn the basics of template-driven forms in Angular by creating a user signup page with three fields: name, email, and password.
+description: >-
+  In this tutorial we'll learn the basics of template-driven forms in Angular by creating a user signup page with three fields: name, email, and password.
 image: '/images/template-forms/tutorial-cover.png'
 thumb_image: '/images/template-forms/tutorial-cover.png'
 style: code